-8.2 Receiving Labels
+8.1 Receiving Labels

-Note: LM is in the process of having all sub-contractors go through the Transportation Management System (TMS) on-board training program.
-If you have been on-boarded to TMS proceed to section 8.2.1.
-If not proceed to section 8.2.2.
+Note: LM is in the process of having all sub-contractors go through the Transportation Management System (TMS) training program (referred to in this document as "on-boarded to TMS").
+If you have been on-boarded to TMS proceed to section 8.1.1.
+If not proceed to section 8.1.2.

-8.2.1 Generated by TMS
+8.1.1 Generated by TMS

-Upon being on-boarded by the TMS project team, Seller must identify all containers using labels with TMS markings.
+Upon being on-boarded to TMS, Seller must identify all containers using labels with TMS markings.
 Seller shall print labels on adhesive-backed, label stock and properly adhere to container.
+(Note: Printing labels on a sheet of paper and inserting into a clear sleeve label, with barcode visible through the sleeve, is acceptable but not the preferred method.)